mrballistic/voice-chat-demo/memory-bank/activeContext.md

 - All CSS/JS hacks for hiding the Next.js feedback bubble (bottom left) have been removed.
 This is now handled via next.config.ts (`devIndicators: false`).
 - Footer logo remains fixed at the bottom right of the browser window, unaffected by overlays.
 - Main content area fills 80% of the viewport width, is responsive, and the layout is visually polished.
-- All major requirements (robust deduplication, responsive layout, custom theming, persistent footer) are complete.
+- All major requirements (robust deduplication, responsive layout, custom theming, persistent footer, Google Calendar OAuth integration) are complete.
 - No major pending tasks; further fine-tuning is possible based on feedback.

 **Next Steps:**